MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

 ---
-title: Create Service Fabric cluster in the Azure portal | Microsoft Docs
+title: Create a Service Fabric cluster in the Azure portal | Microsoft Docs
-description: This article describes how to set up a secure Service Fabric cluster in Azure using the Azure portal and Azure Key Vault.
+description: Learn how to set up a secure Service Fabric cluster in Azure using the Azure portal and Azure Key Vault.
 services: service-fabric
 documentationcenter: .net
 author: aljo-microsoft